The Voice (American TV series) season 4

 The fourth season of the American reality talent show The Voice premiered on March 25, 2013, on NBC and was hosted by Carson Daly, while Christina Milian returned as the social media correspondent.
 Coaches Adam Levine, and Blake Shelton returned as coaches, both for their fourth season.
 CeeLo Green and Christina Aguilera appeared as performers instead of coaches.
 Two new coaches Shakira and Usher served as replacement coaches for Aguilera and Green, leaving Levine & Shelton the only coaches remaining from the inaugural season.
-The team sizes were trimmed back down to 12 per team (season two's team size), with each coach having two 'steals' in the Battle Rounds.
+The team sizes were trimmed back down to 12 per team (season 2's team size), with each coach having two 'steals' in the Battle Rounds.

-Danielle Bradbery, a 16-year-old country singer (then-youngest winner of the series) from Cypress, Texas won the season, marking Shelton's third win as a coach.
+Danielle Bradbery was named the winner of this season, marking Blake Shelton's third win as a coach.
+With Bradbery's win being the first youngest winner at age 16.

 Auditions, coaches, hosts, and team sizes

 Auditions were held from January 12 to February 17, 2013, in Chicago, Atlanta, Los Angeles, Houston and New York City.

 Carson Daly hosted for his fourth consecutive season, while Christina Milian returned for her third season as social media correspondent.
 The judges' line-up saw a change for the first time since the inception of the show.
 Joining coaches Adam Levine and Blake Shelton were Usher and Shakira.
 CeeLo Green and Christina Aguilera were substituted in order to focus on their music careers.
 However, Green and Aguilera would be returning in the following season.

 This season's advisers for the Battle Rounds were Hillary Scott (lead singer of Lady Antebellum), Sheryl Crow, Pharrell Williams, and Joel Madden (lead singer of Good Charlotte and coach on Australian version) as advisers of Levine, Shelton, Usher, and Shakira's teams respectively.
 All advisers except Madden returned to coach on their respective teams during week three of the live shows, so Shakira brought in Green to help coach her team.